-After placing the battery or simultaneously pressing \clubsuit 'Up button' and the \clubsuit 'Down button' the time indication will flash on the display and you will be able to adjust the time.
+After placing the battery or simultaneously pressing • 'Up button' and the • 'Down button' the time indication will flash on the display and you will be able to adjust the time.

-- Simultaneously press [♠]'Up button' and the [♥]'Down button' until the time indication flashes on the display. - Press the button [♠] 'Up button' to set the hours. - Press the button ♥ Down button' to set the minutes. - Press (1)OFF to return o the MAN position, or wait for the system to automatically return to the MAN position.
+- Simultaneously press [♠] 'Up button' and the [♠] 'Down button' until the time indication flashes on the display. - Press the button f'Up button' to set the hours. - Press OFF to return o the MAN position, or wait for the system to automatically return to the MAN position.